Israeli Public Broadcasting Corporation: Television

+The broadcaster also operates the video on demand service Kan Box which it first released in 2022.
+The service features programming from the IPBC's Kan and Makan-branded television and radio stations along with shows produced for the IBA.
+It received a significant update in January 2026.

 Radio

-Kan operates eight radio stations, transferred from the IBA.
+Kan operates eight radio stations, transferred from the IBA which are broadcast on FM (frequencies differ by region and can be switched with RDS), as DVB-T2 broadcast on Idan+, and on Eutelsat E8WB East Beam satellite.
 Streams and on-demand programming are available via Kan's website.
 Some programs have podcasts.
 Kan also operates a podcast network called Kan Hesketim (Kan Podcasts), formerly called Kan Od (Kan More).